wiremock/api-template-library/apisetu.gov.in-goawrd/index.md

 ---
 slug: "apisetu-gov-in-goawrd"
-name: "Goa Water Resources Department, Goa"
+title: "Goa Water Resources Department, Goa"
 provider: "apisetu.gov.in"
 description: "Goa WRD (https://goawrd.gov.in/) is the official departmental portal\
   \ of the Water Resources Department, Govt. of Goa, through which citizens can avail\